SpaceVim/SpaceVim/docs/development.md

 ""
 " @section foo, layer-foo
 " @parentsection layers
-" This the doc for this layer:
+" This is the doc for this layer:
 "
 " @subsection Key Bindings
 " >